selimssevgi/learning/scala/myreference/class.md

 - Classes are public by default
 - A class may have auxiliary constructors, denoted using this()
-- Auxiliary constructos act like provides of default parameters to the primary constructor
+- Auxiliary constructos act like providers of default parameters to the primary constructor
 - Class name doesnt have to be same with file name
-- Multiple classes in a files is allowed
+- Multiple classes in a file is allowed

-- val creates accessort, access to the inner state
+- val creates accessors, access to the inner state
 - var creates mutators, allowing change to inner state
 - use javap -p, to see what scala is creating